idbrii/game-scarebnb/popochui_struggle.md

 > If you ran the game, you may have seen that, while the character moves towards the window, a message is printed on top of the scene: Can't INTERACT with it.
 I got stuck before moving on.

+It wasn't clear to me that "Look At Point" means "this is where the character looks" as opposed to "this is where we walk when trying to look".
+"Look At Point" doesn't appear anywhere in the docs.

 # Template